Jerry Stooks, The Downstairs Club and the naming of Zoot Money’s Big Roll Band

 At first I wasn’t sure I wanted to leave Dave Anthony and the Rebels.
 The present line-up had only been in existence for a few months; I liked the guys and the band was successful with a slick professional sound.
 Thanks to Mike and Pete Giles’s connections we were getting work at the Bure Club, Mudeford and from the Howard Lock agency to replace the loss of gigs for Reg Calvert, and we’d retained our other venues.
 We were, however, still doing largely the same material I’d played with the Ravers for two years and a switch full-time from guitar to piano would mean a radical change for me.
 (It would also save me the cost of replacing my ageing Burns-Weill guitar).
 And the more I listened to Zoot’s musical ideas the more appealing the idea of a change became.
 Zoot felt that rock music had travelled too far from its rock’n’roll roots, and wanted to recreate the feel of black artists such as Ray Charles, Little Richard and Chuck Berry.

 This is where it gets technical, folks, so non-musos may want to skip this bit.
 If you listen very carefully to, say, Johnny B. Goode by Chuck Berry, or even Good Golly, Miss Molly by Little Richard, you’ll find that the drummers, presumably because of their jazz backgrounds, are playing “ten-to-twos”, i.e. a swing beat, on the cymbal, against the hard-rock eight-to-the-bar of Chuck’s guitar or Little Richard’s piano.
 This sets up a tension between the instruments which produces more excitement and more of a loose “black” feel.
 That technique had largely disappeared by 1961.
-As Zoot put it one afternoon at a meeting with Rog Collis in my mother’s front room in Cowper Road, Moordown, “there’s too much rock and not enough roll”.
-(A similar sentiment was later applied to boogie-woogie by Chas & Dave in their 1981 single Poor Ol’ Mr. Woogie.)
+As Zoot put it one afternoon at a meeting with Rog Collis in my mother’s front room in Cowper Road, Moordown, “there’s too much rock and not enough roll” (a similar sentiment later applied to boogie-woogie by Chas & Dave in their 1981 single Poor Ol’ Mr. Woogie).

 While Zoot was talking I was flipping through the local paper to see who was on at the Downstairs Club that night and saw it was jazz, featuring The Ronnie Horler Big Band.
 At the time I’d never heard of Ronnie Horler, but the term “band” sounded much cooler to me than “group” and I suggested that we ought to call ourselves a band, or, even better, “big band”, since we were adding piano and (as we thought at the time) tenor sax to the usual rock line-up of vocals, guitar, bass and drums.
 Zoot and Rog agreed instantly and Zoot put back on the record player my 78 rpm copy of Johnny B. Goode that we’d been playing earlier.
-“Listen to the second verse”, he said.
+“Listen to the third verse”, he said.
 “His momma told him some day you will be a man, and you will be the leader of a big roll band… that’s what we’ll call it: The Big Roll Band.”

-Of course what Chuck actually sang was “big ole band”, but my 78 record, which incidentally I’ve still got, was a bit crackly and we may perhaps be forgiven for the mistake.
+Of course what Chuck actually sang was “big old band”, but my 78 record, which incidentally I’ve still got, was a bit crackly and we may perhaps be forgiven for the mistake.
 And maybe it wasn’t such a bad mistake at that.
 Zoot tells me that some years later he was talking to Chuck and told him the story outlined above.
 Chuck’s response was that he wished he’d thought of ‘big roll band’ when he was writing the lyrics!

 At first, Jerry Stooks wasn’t pleased.
 The formation of the Big Roll Band had resulted in several other bands breaking up, including Dave Anthony and the Rebels, one of Jerry’s major attractions, and he wasn’t convinced our very different style would catch on.
 It was soon apparent, however, that the audiences loved the band and he didn’t take long to come round.
 We did, though, after a few months begin to attract some of the, shall we say, more liberally-fisted elements of the local population and the club started to get known for its regular punch-ups.
 We were, however, starting to pull in some prestigious gigs, culminating in a slot at the Royal Arcade Ballrooms in Boscombe, where, while the resident orchestra were on, Zoot insisted on standing behind their bandleader, Haydn Powell, and mimicking him with a lemonade straw for a baton, causing the brass section to lose their embouchure.
 Although the gig went down a storm, at the end of it Monty and Hammond announced that they were leaving, their places shortly being taken by Johnny King on bass and Pete Brooks on drums.
 The band had by this time decided to turn pro, and I left shortly afterwards, Kevin Drake at last coming in on tenor sax and Zoot taking over on keyboards.
 That became the 2nd line-up of the Big Roll Band and the first version to go pro, which is why it’s often mistakenly referred to as the “original” line-up.